A killer from the deep may have given us nightmares after seeing Jaws, but it’s conflict that really gives Spielberg’s shark tale its bite.

 Quint in particular embodies some big themes in the film.
 He is the Ahab character (Moby Dick): a captain obsessed with catching a big ‘whale’.
 In this sense, Quint is the hyper-masculine aspect of Brody’s character.
 Unlike Brody, Quint is a big fish – even his boat is called the Orca, i.e., the Killer Whale [orca can kill sharks, too].
 While Brody runs from conflict, Quint sails into it.

 As an old-time fisherman, Quint’s character represents the old world, in which humans used the planet as they saw fit (compare Hooper, the new breed of environmentalist who seeks to understand and preserve sharks).
 Peter Benchley’s source novel shows this contrast is more detail.

 Jaws probably wasn’t made with an ecological or social message in mind but there are shadows of both in the film, at least in contemporary viewings.
 Again, Quint is our way into this, as a survivor the USS Indianapolis.

 The fate of the USS Indianapolis is both terrifying and haunting.
 Almost 1,200 sailors fled the ship when it sank in 1945, yet only 317 were rescued: many were lost to shark attacks.
 Quint’s monologue about the event is another unforgettable moment in the movie – but his final line is “anyway, we delivered the bomb.”

-He’s talking about the atomic bomb dropped on Hiroshima, which killed in the region of 150,000 people.
+He’s talking about the atomic bomb dropped on Hiroshima, which killed around 150,000 people.
 Not unlike the shark, perhaps, humans are drawn to death again and again – for food, survival or mere mastery.

 Conflict is key